JIVE-TALK.COM

 It is also worth mentioning that the poll winners – picked by the readers, not the writers – and the albums praised

 most were not the inspired recordings of avant-garde jazz men, but mostly the smooth, rather easy sound of the West Coast (that commercially was actually very successful, but not very innovative).
-And the poll winners were white, for the most part, until the end-1960s.
-So we could begin to speculate about the average Playboy reader.
+And the poll winners were white, for the most part, until the late 1960s.
+So we can begin to speculate about the average Playboy reader.

 All of this would make Playboy a very good shopping guide for conveniences, clothes, music and beverages, but…. it would remain in what would be mainstream, in things jazz, even if it seemed very modern at the time.

 that tells about many good ideas on lifestyle marketing.
-About half the book then is not exactly about jazz, but gives a deep insight into the unusual success story of Hugh Hefner’s enterprise.
+About half the book then is not exactly about jazz, but offers a deep insight into the unusual success story of Hugh Hefner’s enterprise.

 Review by Dr. A. Ebert © 2016